 For more information, to see a PDF of the published research paper or to arrange interviews about the study, please contact [email protected] or pre%[email protected] " rel="nofollow"> [email protected] or 07702 873 939.

 About the Mental Health Foundation

-Our vision is of good mental health for all.
+Our vision is for good mental health for all.
 The Mental Health Foundation works to prevent mental health problems.
-We drive change towards a mentally healthy society for all and support communities, families and individuals to lead mentally healthy lives, with a particular focus on those at greatest risk.
+We drive change towards a mentally healthy society for all and support communities, families and individuals to lead mentally healthy lives, focusing on those at greatest risk.
 The Mental Health Foundation is also the home of Mental Health Awareness Week.

 For more information, visit our website: www.mentalhealth.org.uk.